hhd-dev/hhd/readme.md

 Combinations with the ROG, Armory Crate buttons is not supported in the Ally, you can swap them with start/select for this functionality.

+For Ally X, kernel 6.11+ is required, with a few caveats.
+See [here](https://github.com/hhd-dev/hhd/issues/95#issuecomment-2336425436) for details.

 #### Extra steps GPD Win Devices
 In order for the back buttons in GPD Win Devices to work, you need to map the back buttons to Left: PrintScreen, Right: Pausc using Windows (onscreen keyboard?).